Murphy v Brentwood DC: Judgment

-The House of Lords overruled Anns and held that the council was not liable in the absence of physical injury.
+The House of Lords overruled (Note: Since the 1966 Practice Statement, the House of Lords has been able to depart from its own precedent to achieve justice.)
+Anns and held that the council was not liable in the absence of physical injury.
+(Note: As the case concerned economic loss, not personal injury, the House of Lord's statement on that point is obiter dicta.)
 Also, the case of Dutton v Bognor Regis UDC was disapproved.

 The judgment was rejected in some Commonwealth jurisdictions, notably Canada, Australia, Singapore and New Zealand, all of which have preferred the two-stage Anns test of proximity and policy.

 Reflection

 Just as in the Anns case, building regulations are part of the bylaws of the local council and require that notice should be given to the council both at the commencement of the work and at specific stages, such as when the foundation trenches were ready to be poured.
 Councils have the powers to inspect the foundations and to require any corrections necessary to bring the work into conformity with the bylaws, but they are not under an obligation to do so.
 In Anns, the House of Lords considered whether the local council were under any duty of care toward owners or occupiers of houses as regards inspection during the building process and unanimously decided that a duty of care existed and that was not barred by a "limitation of actions" statute.

-Anns has been overruled, with the conclusion that a person who has a right has no duties implicitly attached to that right.The jurists Mickey Dias and Hohfeld have shown that rights and duties are jural correlatives.
-That is to say that if someone has a right, someone else owes a duty.
-The inspectors have a right to inspect, and the builder has a duty to let them inspect.